 11. Missionary Tag

 Photo from Acteeva

 There are so many variations of tag that your youth can enjoy, but Missionary Tag is a classic and involves more teamwork than other variations.

-Everyone pairs up, standing side-by-side with arms linked (hopefully you have an even number of people).
+Everyone pairs up, standing side-by-side with arms linked (if you don't have an even number of people you can have some groups of three).
 The pairs should be spread out.
-Choose one pair to start the game as It and the first person to be chased.
+Choose one pair to start the game with one person being it and the other person being chased.
 As long as you're in a pair, you're safe from the person who's It.
 But when someone is being chased, they can link arms with someone in a pair, and the person on the other end is now the one running!

 12. Noodle Wars

 Photo from Heather Sitarzewski

 This game is a personal favorite and never fails to entertain!

 All you need is two pool noodles and two blindfolds.
 Have everyone stand in a circle (this works best if you have lots of people, but it's okay if you don't).
 Blindfold two people and put them in the middle of the "arena."
 Have someone spin them around while you place the pool noodles (quietly) on the ground in the arena.